maybebyte/anthesis/favorite-music-part-one.md

 me](/contact.html).
 I'm always looking for new music and my tastes are fairly eclectic.

+## Note on Invidious

+If the linked version of invidious doesn't work for some reason, [use the redirect service](https://redirect.invidious.io/) (requires JavaScript to use some features).

 ## Now to the music

 - [Aphex Twin - Heliosphan](https://www.youtube.com/watch?v=0Z4cLmbw6q0) (IDM) [(invidious)](https://vid.puffyan.us/watch?v=0Z4cLmbw6q0)